 With the above information, you’ll have underwriting feedback in 3-5 days from companies.

-At that time, we’ll let you know what each company has to say in terms of underwriting and price.
+At that time, we’ll let you know what each company has to say regarding underwriting and price.

 Life Insurance Options for Throat Cancer

-Life insurers will postpone offering coverage to you for 5 years or longer.
+Life insurers will postpone offering coverage to you for five years or longer.

 Other options may be available in the interim.

-Age 50 or Older – Guaranteed issue and accidental policies are available at any time.
+Age 50 or Older – Guaranteed issue and accidental policies are available anytime.